runtimeverification/k/k-distribution/k-tutorial/2_intermediate/01_macros/README.md

 It is very simple to make a production be an alias instead of a macro: simply use the `alias` or `alias-rec` attributes instead of the `macro` or `macro-rec` attributes.
-For example, if I were to declare the example involving `if` statements above using an alias instead of a macro, the `Stmt` term `if (E) {} else {}` would be pretty-printed as `if (E) {}`.
+For example, if the example involving `if` statements above was declared using an alias instead of a macro, the `Stmt` term `if (E) {} else {}` would be pretty-printed as `if (E) {}`.
 This is because during pretty-printing, the term participates in another macro-expansion pass.
-However, this macro expansion step will only apply rules with the `alias` or `alias-rec` attribute, and, critically, it will treat the left-hand side of such rules as if they were the right-hand side, and vice versa.
+However, this macro expansion step will only apply rules with the `alias` or `alias-rec` attribute, and, critically, it will reverse the rule by treating the left-hand side as if it were the right-hand side, and vice versa.

 This can be very useful to allow you to define one construct in terms of another while still being able to pretty-print the result as if it were